Leptonic Operators for Cabbibo Angle Anomaly with SMEFT RG Evolution: Experimental constraints and fit results

-In fig.~\ref{fig:ge-gmu}, we show the regions in the parameter space of $(g_{11}^\ell, g_{22}^\ell)$ that are indicated by the data on $R(V_{us})$ and $R_{K^{(*)}}$ as colored bands.
-It is clearly seen that the overlapping region of these two observables prefers opposite signs of $g_{11}^\ell$ and $g_{22}^\ell$.
-In $R(V_{us})$, this corresponds to positive $\Cll_{1122}$ [see eq.~(\ref{eq:Cll-Z'})].
-This suggests that the $Z'$ model may be the right one to resolve both these anomalies simultaneously.

-Figure~\ref{fig:ge-gmu} also shows the results of our separate fits to the global $b \to s \ell^+ \ell^-$ data (excluding $R_{K^{(*)}}$), and to the combined data from EWP observables, LFUV observables, and neutrino trident production~\cite{CHARM-II:1990dvf, CCFR:1991lpl}.
-For $g_{22}^\ell > 0$, as preferred by the latter set of observables, a non-zero and negative $g_{11}^\ell$ is needed to fit $R(V_{us})$.
-However, the global fit to $b\to s\ell^+ \ell^-$ data prefers the best-fit in the first quadrant of $(g_{11}^\ell, g_{22}^\ell)$ parameter space, and the overlap with the $R_{K^{(*)}}$ region is mainly due to the current large errors on the $b\to s e^+e^-$ observables.
-This implies that the future improvements in the $b\to s\ell^+\ell^-$ measurements have a potential to test the viability of our scenario.

 Our fit thus prefers a non-zero coupling of electrons as well as muons to $Z^\prime $.
-Further, a nonzero value of $g_{33}^\ell$ is needed to account for the $\tau \to \mu \nu \bar \nu$ data.
-Thus, the $Z^\prime$ should couple to all three generations of the leptons.
-Note that it has also been argued recently~\cite{Bhatia:2021eco} that the $Z'$ couplings to all three flavors is needed in generic $Z'$ models that address the $b \to s \ell^+ \ell^-$ anomalies and neutrino mixing pattern simultaneously.
+Further, a nonzero value of $g_{33}^\ell$ is needed to account for the $\tau \to \mu \nu \bar \nu$ data. {The measured value of $A(\tau \to \mu \nu \nu)/ A(\mu \to e \nu \nu)$ is $1.0029 \pm 0.0014$ \cite{Amhis:2019ckw,ParticleDataGroup:2020ssz}, which differs from unity by about 2$\sigma$.
+Since $\mu \to e \nu \nu$ defines the “measured” Fermi constant, the explanation of the anomaly in the above ratio needs a non-zero value for $g_{33}^\ell$.
+The ratio is simply $1+ \epsphil_{33}- \epsphil_{11}$ , so no fine tuning is needed for this. } Thus, $Z^\prime$ should couple to all three generations of the leptons.
+Note that it has also been argued recently~\cite{Bhatia:2021eco} that $Z'$ couplings to all three flavors are needed in generic $Z'$ models that address the $b \to s \ell^+ \ell^-$ anomalies and neutrino mixing pattern simultaneously.